Frequently Asked Questions

 Do you accept insurance for therapy sessions?

-Our providers are considered out-of-network for all insurance companies.
+Our Therapists are in-network with United Healthcare (Optum) insurance plans.
+Our providers are considered out-of-network for all other insurance companies.
 Your insurance company can be contacted to determine if you have out-of-network benefits that include mental health or behavioral health.
 We can provide detailed medical receipts to be submitted to the insurance company for out-of-network reimbursement upon request.